One Direction: 2010–2011: The X Factor

 Niall Horan, Zayn Malik, Liam Payne, Harry Styles, and Louis Tomlinson auditioned as solo candidates for the 2010 series of the British singing competition The X Factor.
 They all failed to progress in the "Boys" category at the bootcamp stage of the competition, but were instead put together to form a five-piece boy band on 23 July 2010, thus qualifying for the "Groups" category.
 The American singer Nicole Scherzinger, a guest judge, and long-time judge Simon Cowell both claimed to have come up with the idea of forming the band.
 In 2013, Cowell said that it "took [him] 10 minutes to put them together as a group".
 In 2022, The X Factor released previously unseen footage showing that Scherzinger did play a significant role in forming the band.
 The video revealed Horan being chosen as the band's first member, followed by Styles, Tomlinson, Payne, and Malik.
 Styles came up with the band's name, which has since been commonly abbreviated to 1D.
 For their qualifying song at the judges' houses, and their first song as a group, One Direction sang an acoustic version of "Torn".
 Cowell later commented that their performance convinced him that they "were confident, fun, like a gang of friends, and kind of fearless as well".
 Within the first four weeks of the live shows, they were his final act in the competition.
 The group quickly gained popularity in the UK, becoming a fan favourite on the show with a large online following.

-One Direction were the last contestants eliminated in the competition and finished in third place behind Matt Cardle and Rebecca Ferguson.
+One Direction were the last contestants eliminated in the competition behind Matt Cardle and Rebecca Ferguson.
 Immediately after the final, their song "Forever Young", which would have been released if they had won The X Factor 2010, was leaked onto the Internet.
 Shortly afterwards it was confirmed that One Direction had been signed by Cowell to a reported £2 million Syco Records record contract.
 Recording for their debut album began in January 2011, as they flew to Los Angeles to work with RedOne, a record producer.
 A book licensed by One Direction, One Direction: Forever Young (Our Official X Factor Story), was published by HarperCollins in February 2011.
 The same month, the boy band and other contestants from the series participated in the X Factor Live Tour.
 During the tour, the group performed for 500,000 people throughout the UK.
 After the tour concluded in April 2011, the group continued working on their debut album.